Mountain Village Police Department

 The Mountain Village Police Department’s pledge is to embrace all individuals without bias, continually solicit community input, utilize department strengths and explore improvement measures for weaknesses.
 It is only through a solid relationship with the community we serve that we can truly exceed our community's needs.

 The Department and Members

 Our department and officers strive to deliver quality professional service both timely and courteous while serving and protecting our community.
 Our officers strive to maintain a high level of visibility while on proactive patrols and participate in regular outreach activities to engage the community.

 Effective September 24, 2018, the Colorado Bureau of Investigation (CBI) will implement the Colorado Applicant Background Services (CABS) program in response to Senate Bill 17-189.
 This program moves fingerprinting services away from law enforcement agencies to certified vendors around the state.

 As a result, our office will no longer be able to provide fingerprint card services for civilians needing them for employment and/or background checks.
 CBI has awarded two contracts allowing third-party vendors to electronically print and submit non-criminal applicant fingerprints for the state.
-Our office will continue providing the necessary fingerprint services for concealed handgun permits only.

 The CABS program will not impact the way the results of the background checks are currently administered.
-All background check results will continue to be provided to the respective agency accounts via the CBI’s Secure Document Delivery System (SDDS) as they are today.
+All background check results will continue to be provided to the respective agency accounts via the CBI’s Secure Document Delivery System as they are today.